quasart/TaToGE/README.md

 ## Known issues

-- Keyboard navigation does not trigger auto-scroll in AddWidgetDialog.
+- Keyboard navigation does not trigger auto-scroll in AddEquipmentDialog.
 - Command line help is not translated.

 ## Build dependency